-The CFA Program requires candidates to pass three CFA exams: Level I, Level II, and Level III.
+The CFA Program requires candidates to pass three CFA exams: Level 1, Level 2, and Level 3.
 The CFA Institute recommends that candidates spend at least 300 hours of study to pass all the exams.
 Since each exam builds upon the prior, it gets more difficult and complex as you progress from one level to the next.

-Each Level I multiple-choice question is either a question plus statement or a question plus table.
+Each Level 1 multiple-choice question is either a question plus statement or a question plus table.
 There are three choices for each multiple-choice question: A, B, and C.

 According to the CFA Institute, there are two basic formats used on the multiple-choice questions: